 Its analysts said last month that Spotify would reach 28.2 million monthly US podcast listeners by year-end, topping Apple Podcast’s 28 million by a thin margin.

-It forecast Spotify’s number of US podcast listeners would continue to grow to reach 43.6 million by 2025.
+It forecast that Spotify’s number of US podcast listeners would continue to grow to 43.6 million by 2025.

 Meanwhile, Edison Research confirmed the website that the podcast milestone is based on usage, not downloads.

 The data is from the firm’s second-quarter Podcast Consumer Tracker, its subscription service that covers the podcast industry.

 Respondents were asked, “what platform or service do you use most to listen to podcasts?” and Spotify came in at No. 1, at 24 percent of weekly podcast consumers.

 This put it ahead of Apple Podcasts for iOS (21 percent) and YouTube (18 percent).
 Edison Research said its sample is in excess of 8,000 weekly podcast consumers.